kgroveshok/z80-homebrew/README.md

 * Using my own very simple malloc/free routinues or can switch to DK88 project version with defines
 * 3d printed case designs in 'case' directory.
 * To aid in board development and speed up the change and test cycle I've now added support for running on the wonderful Steven Cousin's SC114 board.
 This is quicker than having to remove the EEPROM (even in a zif socket), burn it and put it back.
-* Added CP/M support for even quicker test cyles!
+* Added CP/M support for even quicker test cyles via RunCPM!

 Expansions/Addons
 -----------------